Other Exotic Fruit Plants for Sale

 flowers. the 4-5cm fruits are crisp and slightly moist.
 They're often

 candied in the East Indies and Malaysia.
-From our own seeds produced
+From my own seeds produced

 cold hardy than tropical papayas; and an ornamental subtropical